Citation, DOI, disclosures and article data

 Intraosseous lipomas are rare benign lesions that account for about 0.1-2.5% of all bone tumors.
-It is, however, the most common lipogenic tumor in bone 6.
+They are, however, the most common lipogenic tumors in bone 6.

-It can present in an extremely wide age range (5-85 years) although the peak age at discovery is usually in the 4-5th decades of life.
-There may be a slight male predilection 6.
-There is a male predilection (M:F ~1.3:1) with the mean age at diagnosis 50 years, although they can present at any stage of adult life 8.
+Intraosseous lipomas can present in an extremely wide age range (5-85 years), but the peak age at discovery is usually in the 4th to 5th decades of life 8.
+There is a slight male predilection (M:F ~1.3:1) 6.

 Diagnostic criteria according to the WHO classification of soft tissue and bone tumors (5th edition) 8:

-Aching pain is the leading symptom in the majority (70%) of cases, but more than 30% of bone lipomas are found incidentally on imaging studies done for other reasons 1,8.
+Aching pain is the leading symptom in the majority (70%) of cases, but more than 30% of interosseous lipomas are found incidentally on imaging studies done for other reasons 1,8.

 The etiology and pathogenesis are unknown 8.
 Intraosseous lipomas are located almost exclusively within the medullary cavity, usually of long bones, and usually measure 3-5 cm although can be >10 cm 8.
-They are composed of mature adipocytes without admixed hematopoietic tissue or bony trabeculae 7.
+They are composed of mature adipocytes without hematopoietic tissue or bony trabeculae 4.
+The fatty components of intraosseous lipomas may display varying degrees of involution and necrosis.
+Based on these features, Milgram et al proposed three categories 2:

 Although intraosseous lipomas can be found essentially anywhere within the skeleton, the lower limb accounts for the majority of cases.
 When located in long bones, they tend to be found in the metaphysis 1,7,8: